 - US GAAP

-This Roadmap addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.
+Preparing for an IPO can be a complex, time-consuming, and often costly process.
+Accordingly, this Roadmap addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.

 Promoting the U.S. IPO market has been a priority for SEC Chairman Jay Clayton.
 On September 26, 2017, Chairman Clayton made the following statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs: